tievongsakorn/tuner/README.md

 - Ensure your microphone is working properly
 - Allow the tuner a moment to stabilize when you start playing a note
 - Keep your guitar close to the microphone

-## License

-MIT License - Feel free to use and modify for your own projects.